MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

+- [] - Download the daily build of Tiled to improve map editing.
 - [] - Support for impassable directions in the new collision response for tiles.
 - [] - Support for avoiding collidable entities in Astar.
 - [] - Support for directions in Astar algorithm (Top, Bottom, Left, Right)